szilard/GBM-tune/README.md

 A similar graph and correlation is found if one looks at AUC on the test data.

-Therefore, it seems that 100K records is enough to get similar hyperparameter values and best model not depending too much of the given training sample.
+Therefore, it seems that 100K records is enough to get similar best hyperparameter values not depending too much of the given training sample.
+However, the test AUC shows some variation therefore the best models must be somewhat different.
+TODO: More reaserch to clarify this.